 Congratulations!
 In addition to thinking about your thesis topic and the faculty member with whom you would like to work, you will need to see an adviser in the Humanities Academic Services Center to add the honors requirements to your degree audit.
 This is essential in order for your honors work to be correctly recorded in your official transcript.

 What is an honors thesis?

-- A thesis might be a lengthier discussion of a topic covered in one of your classes; or it might be something that has always intrigued you but which you’ve never been able to address in your studies.
-This is your chance to be creative, to study a subject in depth, and to compose a scholarly paper that adheres to high academic standards.
+An honors thesis is an original, in-depth work of independent research that offers you the chance to analyze a subject of personal interest to you.
+It could be a lengthier discussion of a topic covered in one of your classes, or something that has always intrigued you but which you have never been able to address in your studies.
+This is your chance to be creative and to compose a scholarly paper that adheres to high academic standards.

-- It is recommended that you take a look at the honors theses on file in the Slavic Conference Room (Smith M261) in order to get an idea of previous students’ work.
+A PDF of citation and writing guides is available on the UW Library’s website to help you.
+We also recommend that you take a look at the honors theses on file in the Slavic Department Main Office (Padelford Hall A-210) to get an idea of previous students’ work.

 How do I choose a topic?